Medication Search: Ultravate

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 Each g contains 0.5 mg of halobetasol propionate.
-Nonmedicinal ingredients: cetyl alcohol, diazolidinyl urea, glycerin, isopropyl isostearate, isopropyl palmitate, methylchloroisothiazolinone and methylisothiazolinone, steareth-21, and water.
+Nonmedicinal ingredients: benzyl alcohol, cetyl alcohol, glycerin, isopropyl isostearate, isopropyl palmitate, steareth-21, and water.

 Each g contains 0.5 mg of halobetasol propionate.
 Nonmedicinal ingredients: beeswax, dehymuls E, petrolatum, and propylene glycol.